LouisJackman/volatile_thunk/content/posts/2018/02/12/unix-parallelism-and-concurrency-processes-and-signalling/post.md

 Title: Unix Parallelism and Concurrency: Processes & Signalling
 Date: 2018-02-12 22:30
 Tags: unix, python
+Summary: In case you thought this blog's design looked prehistoric enough, it's starting with a post about following concurrency patterns rooted in the era in which the mouse was a keen invention.

 In this era of threads and asynchronous abstractions, applications and processes have become almost synonymous.
 A process is widely seen as the operating